inBeat/inbeat-website/content/top-influencers/instagram/vegan/united-states/new-york/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In New York In 2023
+title: Top 10 Vegan Instagram Influencers In New York In 2024
 description: >-
-  Find top vegan Instagram influencers in New York in 2023.
-Most popular hashtags: #vegan #foodie #plantbased #newyork.
+  Find top vegan Instagram influencers in New York in 2024.
+Most popular hashtags: #vegan #plantbased #veganfood #vegannewyork.
 platform: Instagram
-hits: 178
+hits: 215
-text_top: Analyze the best Instagram influencers on inBeat.
+text_top: See the best Instagram accounts on inBeat.
-text_bottom: Our platform holds 178 Instagram influencers like this in New York, United States for you to collaborate.
+text_bottom: Our platform has 215 Instagram influencers like this in New York, United States for you to work with.
 profiles:
-  - username: "colorsofyu"
-    fullname: >-
-      Yu Yu
-    bio: >-
-      Motherhood •lifestyle• travel• food 📍New York City colorsofyu@yahoo.com Use code: COLORS10 for 10% OFF 👇
-    location: "United States"
-    followers: 5811
-    engagement: 239
-    commentsToLikes: 0.122462
-    id: ck14jhz1zkfw20i19xks529cr
-    verified: false
-    hashtags: "#islandlife, #15monthsold, #montessori, #happyaloha"
   - username: "mayte_moncada_p"
     fullname: >-
       Mayte Moncada